devnull-cz/c-prog-lang/modules/file-API.md

 char a[16];
 ...
 while ((n = fread(a, sizeof (a[0]), sizeof (a), fp)) > 0) {
-	/* process the bytes here */
+	/* Process the bytes here. */

-	/* if we read less than requested, we hit end of file */ if (n < sizeof (a))
+	/* If we read less than requested, we hit end of file or error. */ if (n < sizeof (a))
 		break;
 }